 Bell Rock Vortex

-I created this Sedona landscape painting of Bell Rock Vortex because many, many of my collectors have requested that I do a Sedona landscape painting depicting a “Vortex“ of this iconic place, Bell Rock, in my unique style and so it is here.
 A Vortex is a place in nature where the earth is exceptionally alive with energy.
-The term Vortex in Sedona refers to a place where the earth energy swirls and draws to its center everything that surrounds it like a tornado.
-At these magical sites, trees often exhibit this swirling or twisting of their trunks due to the powerful vortex energy at the core of a Sedona landscape Vortex.
+The term Vortex in Sedona refers to a place where the earth’s energy swirls and draws to its center everything that surrounds it like a tornado.
+Trees often exhibit this swirling or twisting of their trunks at these magical sites due to the powerful vortex energy at the core of a Sedona landscape Vortex.

 Cool off after visiting the Bell Rock Vortex

-Of course, if you want to cool down, there are the waters of Slide Rock State Park, situated alongside an apple orchard, Slide Rock is 80 feet long and 2.5 to 4 feet wide, with a seven percent decline from top to bottom.
-Algae on the rocks create the smooth ride.
+Of course, if you want to cool down, visit Slide Rock State Park.
+Slide Rock is situated alongside an apple orchard, 80 feet long and 2.5 to 4 feet wide, with a seven percent decline from top to bottom.
+Algae on the rocks create a smooth ride.

-Slide Rock includes a 1/2 mile of Oak Creek that is open for swimming, wading, and sliding.
-The world-famous slide that our park is named for is an 80 foot-long slippery chute that’s worn into sandstone.
+Slide Rock includes a 1/2 mile of Oak Creek open for swimming, wading, and sliding.
+The world-famous slide that our Park is named for is an 80 foot-long slippery chute that’s worn into sandstone.
 The Park is just up the road on 89A from Sedona.